wicketbr/BandTogether/README.md

 that information in the console with a link that can be opened by pressing CTRL+click.

+You can point to an alertnate location for your data by modifying the shortcut used to start the application executable and adding -f PATH to the end of the command line.
+For example, if you have all your data in C:\MyBandData you would add -f C:\MyBandData.

 ## Contact

 Contact Brad Wickett at [brad@wickett.net](mailto:brad@wickett.net) for assistance.

+If you think of something that has been missed that should be added to the software please let me know.

 You can also download the source code for this project from GitHub at [https://github.com/wicketbr/BandTogether](https://github.com/wicketbr/BandTogether).